Welcome to Kreative Korporation Kreative Entertainment Kreative Software Miscellany

 Short answer: a bunch of crap.
 Long answer...

-A long time ago before I knew anything about anything, I would create all these crappy, poorly designed HyperCard stacks with no point.
+Ages and ages ago before I knew anything about anything, I would create these crappy, poorly-designed HyperCard stacks with no point.
 Among the most infamous of these were N-Term, OnraSyst Q, and Gammasoft BASIC.
 Some I tried to pass off as programming languages: Gammasoft BASIC is the obvious example; another one was called R++ and was included with a terrible HyperCard office suite called Gammasoft Office.
 The one we're bringing up right now, however, is called HYPERBASE PROLAN.
-Guess what it stood for?
-Anyway, the "font" used by HYPERBASE PROLAN was called, well, Sabine.
+A special "font" used by HYPERBASE PROLAN was called Sabine.

 The HYPERBASE PROLAN Sabine was actually just the Apple II character set, with a bunch of patterns and other crap thrown in there.
 It wasn't so much a font as a set of 512 patterns (hence 9-bit) that could be displayed in 8x8-pixel blocks.
 Interestingly, or uninterestingly, all HYPERBASE PROLAN could ever do was display the above about box.
 I don't think it ever worked with 24-bit color either.

-After HyperCard, I started getting into programming on the Apple II.
-To make a long story short, I took it all the way from Applesoft BASIC to 6502 assembly language.
+After HyperCard, I got into programming on the Apple II.
 This is where I started to make things that were actually useful: a painting program, a file manager, a text viewer, and a few miscellaneous utilities.
 Sabine, or rather, the Sabine name, was taken to the Apple II.
 Here the character set was actually created from scratch by me.
 It abandoned all the patterns and other crap and started encoding actual text characters.

 I wrote all the routines to load the characters from a binary file and draw characters and whole strings.
 Initially the routines were written in BASIC, but later I ported them to assembly language.
-I figured out how to hook my drawing routines up to Applesoft BASIC's ampersand (&) command so I could draw text strings from BASIC programs.
-I was also able to hook my routines up to the Apple II's character output routine, so everything printed to the screen appeared in Sabine's font.
+I figured out how to hook up my drawing routines to Applesoft BASIC's ampersand (&) command so I could draw text strings from BASIC programs.
+I was also able to hook up my routines to the Apple II's character output, so everything printed to the screen appeared in Sabine's font.
 The entire set of binary files was referred to as the Sabine 9-Bit Text System or Sabine 1.5.
-It can still be downloaded from my Apple II page.

 The Sabine low-resolution graphics demo.

 The Sabine high-resolution graphics demo.
-Sabine could only fit 35 columns on screen, whereas the regular text mode could fit 40; this is because the Sabine characters were 8 pixels wide and the regular Apple II character set was 7 pixels wide.
-Some parts are green or purple because of the way the Apple II high-resolution graphics mode worked.
+Sabine could only fit 35 columns on screen, whereas the regular text mode could fit 40; this was because the Sabine characters were 8 pixels wide and the regular Apple II text characters were 7 pixels wide.
+Some parts are green or purple in this screenshot because of the way the Apple II high-resolution graphics mode worked.

 Here the Apple II's character output is hooked up to the Sabine routines.
 The character output routine was loaded in memory at location 0x409C.
-I had a little trouble setting this up; when I tried just loading the binary files and hooking up the output routine, all I got were Cyrillic characters.
+(I had a little trouble setting this up for the screenshot; when I tried just loading the binary files and hooking up the output routine, all I got were Cyrillic characters.
 To get it to work properly I ran the SABINE.409CDEMO and stopped it before it got past ASCII characters.
-There must have been some extra setup step I don't remember.
+There must have been some extra setup step I don't remember.)

 Sabine 1.7 attempted to bring in some graphical user interface elements using the Apple II's vector graphics.
 Nothing was ever done with this, however.
 Sabine 2.0 was the introduction of the 10-Bit Text System, allowing 1024 characters.
 Sabine 2.0 for the Apple II was never actually written, except for some font loading routines.

-I just hate to have to admit doing this.
-I tried to pull off what has to have been the absolute stupidest idea in the entire history of computer programming: writing a graphical operating system in Microsoft QuickBasic!
+I just hate to admit doing this.
+I tried to pull off what must have been the stupidest idea in the history of computer programming: writing a windowing system in Microsoft QuickBasic!

 I once had an old 486.
-I downloaded a copy of QuickBasic from some web site that is now long gone.
-I ported the code to display Sabine text characters to QuickBasic, and included a full 1024 characters.
+I acquired a copy of QuickBasic and ported the code to display Sabine text characters, and included a full 1024 characters.
 Sabine 2.0 for the Apple II never existed, but unfortunately, it existed for QuickBasic.

 Here are the 1024 characters:

 The first application written was a character chart for displaying all these characters.
 It was very rudimentary at first, looking like a typical DOS application.
-The trouble came, however, when I started building a toolkit for a graphical user interface.
+The trouble started, however, when I tried building the windowing toolkit.
 I wrote routines for using certain subsets of the 10-bit character reportaire (called "Sabine fonts"), enabling the mouse and drawing a cursor, drawing GUI controls, changing the screen colors, drawing icons, saving and restoring the VGA video buffer, and even as advanced as moving "windows" around.
-My "operating system" was originally called SabOS, but not much later was renamed SabineOS.
+My creation was originally called SabOS, but not much later was renamed SabineOS (I knew nothing of the difference between an operating system and a windowing system at the time).
 Unfortunately, not only was I doing this in QuickBasic, but I was absolutely abysmal at designing UI code.
 There could only be one "window" on the screen at any one time.
 The screen flickered as you moved the window because it redrew the entire desktop background and laid the window over it!
 The code was a mess and had to be compiled into every SabineOS application.

 Fortunately, the only SabineOS applications ever written were the character chart, icon editor, screen saver, Color control panel, and a Program Manager type program called Applicat.